-A Colour Review: One of the BEST Cream Paint Colours!
+Benjamin Moore Gentle Cream: One of the BEST Cream Paint Colours!

 Kylie M Interiors E-Design

-The LRV of Gentle Cream
+What’s the LRV of Gentle Cream?

-Gentle Cream has an LRV of 71.
-And while 71 is relatively light, it is what we’ll call a ‘heavy cream’ – the kind you put in your coffee when you’re on your period, bloated and needing something rich and yummy.
-It is not a wimpy cream, nor a passive cream.
-It is a cream that warms and softens a room at the same time.
+A lot of cream paint colours sit in the off-white range, with LRV’s up in the ’80s.
+Gentle Cream is the kind of cream you put in your coffee when you’re on your period, bloated and needing something rich and yummy.
+It’s not a wimpy cream, nor a fresh cream.
+It’s a cream that warms and softens a room at the same time.
 A cream that calls you in for a visit and maybe even a good time.